-School take on its familiar routine.
+School takes on its familiar routine.
 Mrs. McCarthy asks me to stay after English class.
 She has gotten a letter from Harvard Admissions, asking for further praise and details from her recommendation letter.
 She is ecstatic that one of her students might go to Harvard.

 “I’m not sure I’ll go, if I actually get in.”